 Yurlu | Country

-A vivid ode to Country and an intimate portrait of an Aboriginal elder’s final year as he strives to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.
+A vivid ode to the land and an intimate portrait of an Indigenous Eder’s final year as he strives to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.

-A vivid ode to Country and an intimate portrait of an Aboriginal elder’s final year as he strives to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.
+A vivid ode to the land and an intimate portrait of an Indigenous Eder’s final year as he strives to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.

 Yaara Bou Melhem is an award-winning filmmaker based in Sydney, Australia whose work has received two UN Media Peace Awards, two New York Film & Television Festival Awards and five Walkley Awards.